 Your throat aches and burns.
 It's painful to swallow.
 You know something is wrong, but how bad is it?
 Will it get better without antibiotics?
 Or will you need to visit the doctor?

-This article is designed to help you find relief from your sore throat, and discover whether or not you likely have strep throat symptoms.
-You will find the telltale signs of strep throat and the common sore throat, as well as treatment options for both.
+This article is designed to help you find relief from your sore throat, and discover whether or not you may have strep throat symptoms.
+You will find the telltale signs and symptoms, as well as treatment options for both.
 It's important to know what is causing your symptoms, because treatments for different kinds of infections vary.

 What Is Strep Throat?

-Unlike the common sore throat, strep throat is caused by a bacterial infection.
-A Streptococcus bacteria (called "group A strep") infects the throat and the tonsils, and it will quickly respond to antibiotics.
-It's important to distinguish strep throat from sore throat because treatment for both is very different.
+Strep throat is always caused by a bacterial infection.
+Group A Streptococcus bacteria ("group A strep") infects the throat and the tonsils, and it will quickly respond to antibiotics.

 What Is the Common Sore Throat?

 A sore throat can be quite painful, but it is not as painful as strep throat.
-Unlike strep throat, the common sore throat is usually caused by a virus.
+When you have the common cold, the cause is usually a virus.
 This means it will not respond to antibiotics.

-Even if it's not strep throat, you may need to see a doctor for sore throat relief.
-It's time to see the doctor if your sore throat
+Even if it's not strep, you may need to see a doctor for relief.
+It's time to see the doctor if your symptoms

-- makes your voice hoarse for more than two weeks,
+- make your voice hoarse for more than two weeks,